i-like-robots/magnolia-mock-server/README.md

 | depth          | number   | Specifies how deep the node tree will be traversed. (default: 0) |
 | nodeTypes      | string[] | A comma-separated list of allowed node types for depth-0 nodes.  |
 | childNodeTypes | string[] | A comma-separated list of allowed node types for child nodes.    |

+If using the CLI use `npx magnolia-mock-server --help` to view more usage information.

 ### Endpoints